katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         declarative specification of a task would be: "put me in California".
         Depending on your current location, the sequence of steps to get you to California may vary, and if you are already in California, nothing at all needs to be done.
-Ansible's Resources are declarative; it figures out the steps needed to achieve the final state.
+Assible's Resources are declarative; it figures out the steps needed to achieve the final state.
 It also lets you know whether or not any steps needed to be taken to get to the final state.

     Diff Mode
-        A ``--diff`` flag can be passed to Ansible to show what changed on modules that support it.
+        A ``--diff`` flag can be passed to Assible to show what changed on modules that support it.
 You can combine it with ``--check`` to get a good 'dry run'.
 File diffs are normally in unified diff format.

     Executor
-        A core software component of Ansible that is the power behind :command:`/usr/bin/ansible` directly -- and corresponds to the invocation of each task in a :term:`playbook <playbooks>`.
-The Executor is something Ansible developers may talk about, but it's not really user land vocabulary.
+        A core software component of Assible that is the power behind :command:`/usr/bin/assible` directly -- and corresponds to the invocation of each task in a :term:`playbook <playbooks>`.
+The Executor is something Assible developers may talk about, but it's not really user land vocabulary.

     Facts
         Facts are simply things that are discovered about remote nodes.
 While they can be used in :term:`playbooks` and templates just like variables, facts are things that are inferred, rather than set.
-Facts are automatically discovered by Ansible when running plays by executing the internal :ref:`setup module <setup_module>` on the remote nodes.
-You never have to call the setup module explicitly, it just runs, but it can be disabled to save time if it is not needed or you can tell ansible to collect only a subset of the full facts via the ``gather_subset:`` option.
+Facts are automatically discovered by Assible when running plays by executing the internal :ref:`setup module <setup_module>` on the remote nodes.
+You never have to call the setup module explicitly, it just runs, but it can be disabled to save time if it is not needed or you can tell assible to collect only a subset of the full facts via the ``gather_subset:`` option.
 For the convenience of users who are switching from other configuration management systems, the fact module will also pull in facts from the :program:`ohai` and :program:`facter`